Child Protection and Welfare

 [email protected]

-• Or Swimline - this is the Swim England/NSPCC Child Protection Helpline on 0808 100 4001.
-The service is provided for anyone involved in swimming, including children and young people who believe that the welfare of a young child is at risk.
+Additionally, you may wish to discuss your situation with Swimline.
+This is the Swim England/NSPCC Child Protection Helpline on 0808 100 4001.
+The service is provided for anyone involved in swimming, including children and young people who believe that the welfare of a child is at risk.
 This could be neglect or abuse, bullying or fear of someone, or anything that is worrying you and you don’t know who to discuss it with.

-Wavepower is Swim England’s child safeguarding policies and procedures publication.
+Wavepower is Swim England’s safeguarding policies and procedures publication.

 Wavepower must be adopted by all Swim England affiliated clubs.
 As a Swimmark Essential club, Eastleigh Swim Club are committed to following Wavepower.

 Wavepower contains mandatory requirements, practical information and good practice guidance all in one place.
 Eastleigh Swim Club has adopted the Wavepower policies and procedures.
-It is used by club officers, club members, parents, children and all those who work with young members so that everyone involved in swimming can play their part in safeguarding children and young people.
+It is used by club officers, club members, parents, children and all those who work with young and adult members so that everyone involved in swimming can play their part in safeguarding children and adults.

-You can find out more about WavePower on the Swim England website.
+You can find out more about WavePower on the Swim England Wavepower webpages.

 Safeguarding Resources for Children